 - Smothered in a rich and creamy gravy

 These can also be made as a freezer meal, perfect for getting ahead of harvest season.
-Trust me, you’ll want to make these again.
+Trust me, you’ll want to make these delicious meatballs again.
 And again.
 And again.

 Field meal?
 You betcha.
 Family dinner?
 Yes, please!
 Tuesday night?
 Sign me up.